riscv-europe/summit-website-development/summit/2025/cfp.md

 the early-bird time.

 The Steering Committee aims to provide a limited budget for stipends.
-More information will be available on the conference website before the submission deadline.
+This year, this budget will be used to bring in a delegation of RISC-V Ambassadors to the event, where they will meet and engage with the European RISC-V community.

 ## Topics of interest